huttadam/API-Webserver-Travel-Plan/README.md

 #### Robustness
-PostgreSQL has a large set of features that can be usedto facilitate multiple requirements.
+PostgreSQL has a large set of features that can be used to facilitate multiple requirements.
 These features are attributed to the success and and popularity of PostgreSQL.
 An example of these features would be its ACID ((Atomicity, Consistency, Isolation, Durability)) complicance which simply means that data integrity is maintained during interactions with the database when most common mistakes or problems would occur.
 Another feature to explain its robustness is MVCC (Multi-Version Concurrency Control) which improves performance especially in a multi-user database.
 While handling muitple transactions the database does not lock, it simultaneously processes the transactions and records these versions in-case a rollback or data integrityis compromised in any way.

 #### Scalability